Two People Critically Ill After Consuming Toxic Tea In San Francisco

 Two different incidents occurred in February and March where a woman and a man in their 50s and 30s, respectively, became critically sick within one hour of consuming herbal tea.
 The particular tea leaves were bought from the same herbal tea seller Sun Wing Wo Trading Co.

-Both the victims suffered from severe weakness and irregular heartbeats afterwards, which were life-threatening.
-As a result the man and the woman had to be as the symptoms demanded proper care in the hospital.
+Both the victims suffered from severe weakness and irregular heartbeats afterward.
+As a result, the man and the woman had to be admitted as the symptoms demanded proper care in the hospital.

 The Toxic Tea

-A plant-based poison known as aconite has been spotted in the lab tests of the victims, as well as the samples of the tea leaves.
+A plant-based poison known as aconite has been spotted in the lab tests of the victims and from the samples of the tea leaves.

-The city's health department inspectors are evacuating the particular herbal products that affected the two victims from the shelves of Sun Wing Wo Trading Co.
-The department is also demanding and working in tandem with the owner of the shop to track down the entire source of the contagion.
-This will help the authorities determine that no other customer can become a victim of the toxic tea.
+The city's health department inspectors are taking out the particular herbal products that affected the two victims from the shelves of Sun Wing Wo Trading Co.
+The department is also working in tandem with the owner of the shop to track down the entire source of the contagion.
+This will help the authorities determine that no other customer will become a victim of the toxic tea.

 "Anyone who has purchased tea from this location should not consume it and should throw it away immediately," said Dr. Tomás Aragón, health Officer for the City & County of San Francisco.

-He added that the poison found in the tea, aconite can easily affect the heart and it can be deadly.
-Even if someone has bought the tea and did not feel any symptoms after consuming it, health officials are still asking people not to consume it for their safety.
+He added that the poison found in the tea can easily affect the heart and can be really deadly.
+Even if others have bought the tea and did not feel any symptoms after consuming it, health officials are still asking people not to consume it for their safety.

 Symptoms Of The Poison

-Unusual sensory functions, such as numb or itchy face, mouth or even arms and legs, weak limbs and paralysis are some of the symptoms those consuming the toxic tea containing aconite may encounter.
+Unusual sensory functions such as numbness or itchiness of face, mouth, or even arms and legs; weak limbs; and paralysis are some of the symptoms those consuming the toxic tea containing aconite may encounter.